 While all social media channels have some common performance indicators (for example, number of posts per week), the social media marketing KPIs are also platform specific.
 For example, while Number of Shares is specific to Facebook, Number of Retweets is what people use for Twitter, even though the nature of both social media KPIs is fundamentally same.

 To organize it and make sense of social media performance, we wanted to throw a light on social media KPIs.
-We’ve categorized social media KPIs in three parts:

 I would introduce this as one of the most ignored social media parameter.
 While people are talking about total engagement, especially in organic terms, it is equally important to understand its relation with brand activity.
 It’s always wise to monitor your own activity on social media.
 But most importantly, it will help you calculate your consistency.